-5 Most Difficult Interview Questions and Answers
+5 Most Difficult Interview Question and Answers

 Preparing for a job interview can be as intense as writing a good resume.
 You must prepare well for an interview as you can face challenging questions but you should also not sound scripted.
 Here are the 5 Most Difficult Interview Questions and Answers.
 Just remember, these answers are to make you think, not memorize yourself.
 An interviewer will be able to see a non-fluid and natural response though.

-1. Short-Term and Long-Term Goals
+1. Short and Long-Term Goals

 One of the 5 Most Difficult Interview Questions and Answers.
 Your interviewer will probably be looking for some of the key points in your answer.
 Such as your intentions, commitment and level of ambition.
 Their reason to ask the question is to determine if you’re the right fit for the goals or not.